-(1) $$\pi = 16 \tan^{-1} \frac{1}{4} - 4 \tan^{-1} \frac{1}{2} \pi.$$
+(1) $$\pi = 16 \tan^{-1} \frac{1}{4} - 4 \tan^{-1} \frac{1}{4} + 4 \tan^{-1} \frac{1}{4} = 1$$

-Other things being equal, that is, assuming the use of the same machine and the same program, an increase in precision by a factor f requires f times as much meanor, and f' times as much machine time.
-For example, a hypothetical computation of π to 100,0000 using Genuye' program would require 167 hours on an 15M 704 system and more than 38,000 words of one memory.
+Other things being equal, that is, assuming the use of the same machine and the same program, an increase in precision by a factor f requires f times as much machine time.
+For example, a hypothetical computation of $\pi$ to 100,000 using Genzya' program would require 187 hours no BMM 704 system and more than 3500 words of one memory.
 However, since the latter is not available, the program would require modification, and this would extend the running time.
-Further, since the probability of a machine error would be more than 100 times that during Genuys' computation, prudence would require still other program modifications, and, therefore, still more machine into
+Further, since the probability of a machine error would be more than 100 times that during Genzya' computation, prudence would require still other program modifications, and, therefore, still more machine time.

 5. A Million Decimals?
-Can be computed to 1,000,000 decimals with the computers of today?
-From the remarks in the first section we see that the program which we have described would require times of the order of months.
-But since the memory of a 7090 is too small, by a factor of ten, a modified program, which writes and reads partial results, would take looger still.
-One would really swat a computer 100 times as fast, 100 times as reliable, and with a memory 10 times as large.
-No such machine now wrists.
+Can r be computed to 1,000,000 decimals with the computers of today?
+From the remarks in the first section we see that the program which whave described would require times of the order of months.
+Dut since the memory of a 7090 is too small, by a factor of ten, a modified program, which writes and reads partial results, would take longer still.
+One would really want a computer 100 times as fast, 100 times as reliable, and with a memory 10 times as large.
+No such machine now exists.